mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 # How to customize model usage

-## Which LLMs are supported by Vizro-AI?
+## Supported models
-Vizro-AI currently supports OpenAI models as follows:
+Vizro-AI currently supports [OpenAI models](https://platform.openai.com/docs/models) as follows:

 - `gpt-3.5-turbo-0613` (to be deprecated on June 13, 2024)
 - `gpt-4-0613`